brianroytman/chalkboard-demo-todos/README.md

 # Chalkboard Demo Todos Microservice

-This repository contains the code for the chalkboard_demo_todos project, which consists of the Todo Service responsible for managing todo-related operations.
+This repository contains the code for the chalkboard_demo_todos project, which consists of the Todos microservice responsible for managing todo-related operations tied to users.

 ## Technologies Used